Society-for-Internet-Blaseball-Research/sibr.dev/_pages/faq.md

 ## Okay, but what *exactly* does SIBR do?

-It's a complicated multi-step plan:

-1. Harvest lots of raw data from games as they happen (done!)
+1. Harvest lots of raw data from games as they happen
-2. Process that data and store it in a database (done and done!)
+2. Process that data and store it in a database
 3. Calculate typical [reality-league](https://www.mlb.com/) statistics from that data, as well as new statistics unique to [ILB](https://blaseball.com/)
 4. Build a [site](https://blaseball-reference.com/) where fans can view and explore these statistics
 5. Use all of this data to publish [research](https://research.blaseball-reference.com/) into the underlying algorithms of Blaseball, and how its unique rules impact play

-Currently 1 and 2 are done (although improvement is ongoing) and 3, 4, and 5 are in progress!

 ## Is there a script to vote/bet/etc?
 Can you help me write one?